Spaghetti! The world’s favourite pasta!

 Here in Italy, supermarkets don’t have pasta sections, they have pasta aisles!
 What they have are spaghetti sections!
 Not only are there many pasta brands for the same pasta types, but for each type there are also a number of different thicknesses or sizes.
 The main rule is the lower the number, the finer the pasta.

 Unfortunately, this doesn’t mean that spaghetti No 5 made by one producer is exactly the same thickness as the no 5 made by another producer!
 They may also not even have the same texture.
 The fineness and surface texture can vary from one producer to another depending on the method of production.
 The secret seems to be finding the brand you like best out of all those on offer and making your choice depending on what you are going to make with it!

 In Italy, certain pasta dishes are traditionally made with a particular type of pasta.
-So, there are a number of pasta recipes from different parts of Italy for which Italians prefer to use spaghetti.
+So, needless to say there are quite a number of pasta recipes from different parts of Italy for which Italians prefer to use spaghetti.
 Interestingly Bolognese sauce is not one of them!
 Traditionally that is made with tagliatelle.
 Among the most popular and well known recipes are carbonara, alle vongole (with clams), amatriciana, aglio e oli (garlic and olive oil), good old tomato sauce and puttanesca.

 As a footnote, as delicious as it may be,spaghetti with meatballs is an American dish.
-Although, in some parts of Italy you can find pasta with meatballs, these are usually very small.
+Although, in some parts of Italy you can find pasta with meatballs, these meatballs are usually very small.
 Some Italians do make larger meatballs in sauce but generally they then eat pasta with the sauce from the meatballs as a starter and the meatballs separately!!

 All this talk of delicious dishes has put me in the mood for a nice plate of spaghetti with fried zucchini for dinner!
 Have you ever eaten or cooked that?
 It’s one of my favourite recipes here on the blog!